netlify/remix-compute/packages/hydrogen-edge-adapter/README.md

 }
 ```

-3. Add a `netlify.toml` file using the `@netlify/hydrogen-netlify-plugin` build plugin:
+3. Add a `netlify.toml` file using the `@netlify/hydrogen-integration` build integration:

 ```toml
 [build]